Earthworm Scientific Name: Classification, Morphology, Anatomy, Types

 Natural Habitat

-Most earthworms live within a soil matrix and they exercise their duty in the aeration and decomposition of soil nutrients.
-It is revealing that they prefer habitats which have good water supply and well-aerated and comparatively forti-blend soils, these are the loamy or silty soils.
-Earthworms are distributed all over the world, both in the tropical and temperate regions but there are some restraints in the type of soil, climate and human influence.
+Most earthworms live within a soil matrix, and they help in the aeration and decomposition of soil nutrients.
+They prefer habitats which have a good water supply and well-aerated and comparatively fertile soils, such as the loamy or silty soils.
+Earthworms are distributed all over the world, both in the tropical and temperate regions, but there are some restraints in the type of soil, climate and human influence.

 Adaptations